Binary pulsar: Intermediate mass binary pulsar

 The spin periods, magnetic field strengths, and orbital eccentricities of IMBPs are significantly larger than those of low mass binary pulsars (LMBPs).
 As of 2014, there are fewer than 20 known IMBPs.
-Examples of IMBPs include PSR J1802-2124 and PSR J2222−0137.
+Examples of IMBPs include PSR J1802−2124 and PSR J2222−0137.

 The binary system PSR J2222−0137 has an orbital period of about 2.45 days and is found at a distance of 267 pc (approximately 870 light-years), making it the second closest known binary pulsar systems (as of 2014) and one of the closest pulsars and neutron stars.
 The relatively high-mass pulsar (1.831 $\pm$ 0.010 $M_{\odot}$) has a companion star PSR J2222−0137 B with a minimum mass of approximately 1.3 solar masses (1.319 $\pm$ 0.004 $M_{\odot}$).
 This meant the companion is a massive white dwarf (only about 8% of white dwarfs have a mass $\,\geq 0.9 M_{\odot}$), which would make the system an IMBP.
 Although initial measurements gave a mass of about 1 solar mass for the PSR J2222−0137 B, later observations showed that it is actually a high-mass white dwarf and also one of the coolest known white dwarfs, with a temperature less than 3,000 K.

 PSR J2222−0137 B is likely crystallized, leading to this Earth-sized white dwarf being described as a "diamond-star", similar to the white dwarf companion of PSR J1719-1438, which lies about 4,000 light-years away.

 Effects

-Sometimes the relatively normal companion star of a binary pulsar will swell up to the point that it dumps its outer layers onto the pulsar.
+Sometimes the relatively normal companion star of a binary pulsar will swell up to the point that it overflows its Roche lobe and dumps its outer layers onto the pulsar.
 This interaction can heat the gas being exchanged between the bodies and produce X-ray light which can appear to pulsate, in a process called the X-ray binary stage.
-The flow of matter from one stellar body to another often leads to the creation of an accretion disk about the recipient star.
+The flow of matter from one stellar body to another often leads to the creation of an accretion disk (limited by the Eddington luminosity) about the recipient star.

 Pulsars also create a "wind" of relativistically outflowing particles, which in the case of binary pulsars can blow away the magnetosphere of their companions and have a dramatic effect on the pulse emission.